Thursday, September 21, 2023

 The best way to ensure that your perfume is ethical is to choose a product that declares itself to be vegan and cruelty-free.
 Look for a transparent policy on labeling and its list of ingredients.

-Go the mile and check-in with PETA’s trusted list of certified companies as well as Perfumist.
-The latter is an online resource with a list of ingredients for nearly 50,000 perfumes from over 2,000 different brands.
+Go the mile and check-in with the Perfumist, an online resource with a list of ingredients for nearly 50,000 perfumes from more than 2,000 different brands.

 Reprinted with permission from abillion.